Darwinian Theories of Human Nature

 Evolutionary Theory, Stage II: The Reaction Against Biological Accounts of Human Nature

 The Genetic Basis of Heredity – Darwin knew that there are variations between individuals and that these variations are inherited, but he didn’t know the mechanism of inheritance.
 This mechanism was discovered by Gregor Mendel who figured out that distinct casual factors—what we call genes—are passed from parents to offspring.
 We now know that sometimes genes change or mutate randomly, which accounts for genetic variation.
 Putting Mendelian genetics together with Darwinian natural selection along with precise mathematically modeling resulted in the “modern synthesis.”
 [This feat accomplished during the 1930s and 1940s is one of the greatest scientific achievements of all time.]
 To make the ideas even stronger, the biochemical basis of gene copying was uncovered with the discovery of DNA in 1953 by Crick and Watson.
+(And Rosalind Franklin, whose contributions to the discovery of the structure of DNA were largely recognized posthumously.)
 This ushered in the era of molecular biology so that we now understand evolution at a molecular level that Darwin couldn’t imagine.
 Today, in laboratories around the world, biological evolution is confirmed over and over every single day!
 Over and over and over; day after day after day!